How to Adjust Bike Seat Properly to Get Comfortable Ride

-Setting the mountain bike saddle height is something very essential for your comfort, efficiency as well as staying injury free.
-I am going to present you with two methods that are going to help you on how to adjust bike seat height & placement easily from the comfort of your home.
+Setting the mountain bike saddle height is something very essential for your comfort.
+But is it is also very important to ensure that you reach optimum efficiency as well as staying injury free.
+I am going to present you with two methods for performing this task.
+These are going to help you on how to adjust your bike seat height & placement easily, and all of this from the comfort of your home.

-The measurement of saddle height is taken typically as the distance from the bottom bracket’s center to the middle of the saddle.
-A saddle too low or high can lead to wastage of energy at least.
-It can even go the extent of resulting in an injury.
+The first thing you need to know is how to measure the saddle height.
+Such measurement is typically taken as the distance from the bottom bracket’s center to the middle of the saddle.
+A saddle too low, or even too high can lead to wastage of some of your energy.
+Though this is alright if you are no competing, it can lead to an injury.

-The optimum height for a saddle has caused a lot of debate.
-If you are looking for absolute performance, you probably will wish to seek a professional bike fitter.
-The fitter is going to determine the perfect height for your saddle with your strength, flexibility, as well as unique dimensions of the body, put into consideration.
+The optimum height for a saddle has caused a lot of debate between the manufacturer’s experts and bikers.
+If you are looking for the absolute performance, you may probably wish to seek a professional bike fitter.
+What the fitter is going to determine is the perfect height for your saddle using your strength, flexibility, as well as unique dimensions your body.
+He’ll take all of these parameters into consideration.

 Method #1: Calculating Saddle Height Using Inseam Measurement

-This inseam method of measurement is one you can very easily do at the comfort of your home.
-Some variations are there that are including the ‘LeMond method.’
+This inseam method of measurement is one you can very easily do from the comfort of your home.
+There are some variations to this method such as the ‘LeMond method’ (1, 2).
 The method has your inseam length multiplied by 0.883.

 However, the version we like is the one KernowPhysio’s Scott Tomkinson uses.
-This is a person that is responsible for offering advice to WorldTour teams on bike fit elements:
+This is a person that is responsible for offering advice to WorldTour teams on bike fit elements.
+Here is the method:

-Have the measure applied to the height of your saddle.
+- Have the measure applied to the height of your saddle, from the floor up to the 66.9 cm.

-Upon having this measurement that is very important, Then implement it to your bike.
-The application is from the bottom bracket’s center to the top-most part of your saddle following the seat tube’s line.
+- Now that you have this very important measurement, you can use it on any bike.
+Note that the application of the measurement is from the bottom bracket’s center to the top-most part of your saddle following the seat tube’s line.

-The method is going to have you get into the right ball-park.
-When fine-tuning of the height of your saddle for best performance is the point of discussion, Tomkinson highlights: ‘Similar to any other method, and other variables are there that are going to cause the height of your saddle to require tweaking.
+The KernowPhysio’s method is going to have you get into the right ball-park figure for the height of your saddle.
+Now, you may want to fine-tune the height of your saddle for best performance.
+This is again another point of discussion between cyclists.
+But Tomkinson highlights: ‘Similar to any other method, and with many variables, there are going to cause the height of your saddle to require a little bit of tweaking’.

-‘These could be including leg length discrepancy, a rider’s flexibility, or posture – which could be including various things such as medial foot arch collapse, scoliosis, or pelvic instability.
+‘These could be including leg length discrepancy, a rider’s flexibility, or posture – which could include various things such as medial foot arch collapse, scoliosis, or pelvic instability.’
+So, use the KernowPhysio’s Scott Tomkinson method to get close to your best ballpark.
+Then tweak this a little bit to optimize your performance.
+You’re done.

 This is an alternative method that you can also use.
-It comes as a way that is simple and has been able to survive the test of time.
+It is very simple and has been able to survive the test of time.
 It is as follows;

-Have your heel placed on the pedal, while it is approximately in the 6 O’clock position,
+- Have one of your heel placed on one pedal, while it is approximately in the 6 O’clock position.
+Basically, one pedal is at the bottom and the other one at the top.

-You should put your leg fully straight with your foot in such a position,
+- You should have your leg fully straight with your foot in such a position,

 Steps in Bike Saddle Adjustments